How To Go On A Long Treadmill Run Without Losing Steam Or Motivation

 Get a power playlist.

-If your favorite podcast is in the off season (looking at you, Serial), make sure you have a lineup of bops to jam out to on the treadmill.
+If your favourite podcast is in the off season (looking at you, Serial), make sure you have a lineup of bops to jam out to on the treadmill.

 If you feel like your music is getting stale, put out a call on social media asking for song recommendations for your next race.
 You’ll be exposed to new tunes, and you can think of the person who suggested each song when it comes on.